plast-lab/doop/README.md

 ```

 #### PLATFORM (--platform)
 Optional --- default: java_7.
 The platform to use for the analysis.
 The possible Java options are java_N where N is the java version (3, 4, 5, 6, 7 etc.).
 Java 8 is currently not supported.
-The android options are android_N where N is the Android version (20, 21, 22, 23, 24 etc.)
+The android options are android_N_V where N is the Android version (20, 21, 22, 23, 24, 25 etc.) and V is the variant ("stubs" for the Android SDK libraries or "fulljars" for custom built platforms).

 Example: